oblac/jodd-site/doc/example/3+serve-with-petite.md

 session in the command line).
 To solve this problem, we need first to detect if we are running under the servlet container.
 There are many ways to do so, one is to detect if there is a WEB-INF string in the file path of some file on the classpath.
-Next step os to replace tje session scope with, e.g. prototype scope:
+Next step is to replace the session scope with, e.g. prototype scope:

 ~~~~~ java